Demand Corporate Accountability

 Results That Matter

-- Helped Fortune 1000 companies pursue litigation against those insiders that harmed them and fixed corporate governance structures to prevent future wrongdoing
+- Helped Fortune 1000 companies pursue litigation against those insiders who harmed them and fixed corporate governance structures to prevent future wrongdoing

 - Saved companies from bankruptcy and preserved the equity interests of shareholders